manufac-tech/macOS-utilities-Finder-Tags-via-Keystroke/README.md

 Open the workflows in Automator to see how simple they are - I just:
-1. Used the _tag_ command in a tiny Bash script
+1. Used the _tag_ command in a tiny Bash script.
+Note: The Automator action requires including the path to the command.

     for f in "$@"
     do